 Colles fractures are very common extra-articular fractures of the distal radius that occur as the result of a fall onto an out stretched hand.
 They consist of a fracture of the distal radial metaphyseal region with dorsal angulation and impaction, but without involvement of the articular surface.

 Most Colles fractures are secondary to a fall on an outstretched hand (FOOSH) with a pronated forearm in dorsiflexion (the position one adopts when trying to break a forward fall).
-It is the most common of the distal radial fracture.

 Plain films usually suffice, although if there is concern of intra-articular extension then CT may be beneficial.